flebel/embassy/README.md

 # Usage

+A minimum of 3 settings must be set for every ambassador:

+        Ambassador    The name of the ambassador, as found in the ambassador's `Name` constant Path          Path at which the ambassador endpoint should be exposed HTTPVerb      HTTP verb at which the ambassador endpoint should be exposed, only `GET`, `HEAD` and `POST` are supported at this time

+A fourth setting named `Configuration` can be required by an ambassador.
+Consult the ambassador's documentation and code for the available settings.

 ## Built-in ambassadors

 Embassy comes with a generic ambassador that allows for creating simple API gateways from a JSON configuration file, and an ambassador for the `jsonip.com` service.
 The `config.json` file contains an example of how to use either ambassador, with the generic ambassador configured to query `jsonip.com`, essentially resulting in an identical behavior and HTTP response for those two ambassadors.